 Friday, October 27, 2017• 9:30 a.m.–6 p.m.

 The Smithsonian Food History Roundtables are a series of free, moderated conversations for all inquiring minds.
 Leading researchers, practitioners, and thinkers come together to address big issues around food in America via four roundtable sessions over the course of the day.
-All sessions are free with required registration and will be held in the Warner Bros.
+All sessions are free with registration strongly recommended and all sessions will be held in the Warner Bros.
 Theater at the National Museum of American History.

 Accessibility: Please notify us as soon as possible at firstname.lastname@example.org if you have any accessibility needs for the Roundtables.

 The Roundtables are free for all to attend with registration strongly recommended.

 Why should you register?
 Seating capacity at the Roundtables is limited and will be filled on a first come, first seated basis first for all registered attendees and then to all walk-ins.
 Only Registered attendees to the full day or Session 1 will be permitted to enter the museum early at 9:30 a.m. for the first session of the day.
 The museum will open to the public and walk-in attendees at 10:00 a.m.

 For all our food history friends who are not able to attend in person - we'll bring the Roundtables to you!